alexarne/Chart.js/report.md

 Overall results with link to a copy or excerpt of the logs (before/after refactoring).

+In order to solving the issue we decide to add five test cases before to start working on the code.
+One test focus on check if the bar is centered on the exact date considering if there is a minBarLength specified.
+The other four test cases had been implemented to check if a exact date or a span out of the range of the chart is not shown.

+Previus to the changes to code was working like that:
+- Specific dates like `1999-12-31` typed as span `[1999-12-31 - 1999-12-31]` with a small minBarLength had displayed like if this date was after `2000-01-01`.
+That was because the minimal length was took from the begining to the rigth, and not half to each side.
+- Specific date but out of range (value < min) was displayed even though it wasn't supposed to be shown.
+- If the minBarLength of a span was larger than the actual span, the span out of range was displayed even though it wasn't supposed to be shown.

+For being able to see that all the test that was supposed to fail actualy was failing a configuration should be changed:

+in `karma.conf.cjs` line 59, should change eventually:
+`stopOnSpecFailure: !!karma.autoWatch`
+And instead add:
+`stopOnSpecFailure: false`

 ## UML class diagram and its description

 ### Key changes/classes affected